Dr. Vince Panvini

-Dr. Vince Panvini is a Psychological Associate who has dedicated himself to joining with his clients on a journey of healing, growth, and personal empowerment.
+Dr. Vince Panvini has dedicated himself to joining with his clients on a journey of healing, growth, and personal empowerment.
 Dr. Panvini sees his role with clients as being thoughtful, client-centered, and goal-oriented.
 His primary focus is for clients to feel empowered to become their own agent of change while learning to navigate life’s challenges with flexibility, care, and compassion.
 Dr. Panvini’s approach integrates neuroscience-based techniques to align the mind-body systems and assist with emotion regulation while incorporating cognitively based approaches.

 Dr. Panvini specializes in working with depression, anxiety, anger, and trauma with experience in supporting his clients in navigating work and family stress, intrusive/obsessive thoughts, difficult upbringings, emotion suppression, and sleep difficulties.
 Dr. Panvini focuses on integrating neuroscience-based techniques to align the mind-body systems and assist with emotion regulation while incorporating cognitive approaches.
 He works from a primarily CBT (Cognitive Behavioral Therapy) model that is informed by his experience with ACT (Acceptance and Commitment Therapy) and the Havening Techniques.